 This pure Consciousness is conceived of as not inert, but dynamic, with its dynamism being a quality that is not separate from that Consciousness.
 This is because life is not only stillness, but also motion and vitality.
 The Absolute is a paradox--both stillness and a dynamic vitality.
 From the standpoint of Kashmir Shaivism, God is a dynamic stillness.

-There are articles and videos of lectures on a variety of topics in Kashmir Shaivism by Professor Alexis Sanderson, a leading Sanksrit scholar, on his publications page.
+There are articles and videos of lectures on a variety of topics in Kashmir Shaivism by Professor Alexis Sanderson, a leading Sanksrit scholar, in the Publications section of the Institute for Śaiva and Tantric Studies website.